Animals

 Least ConcernNATURAL HABITAT

-IN THE WILD – Rodents, insects, reptiles, birds
+IN THE WILD – Rodents, insects, reptiles, birds, and frogs

 • Johnny shows his zookeepers he loves them by bumping his head into them! -